danskyvich/Basic-Calculator/README.md

 3. As this was a very basic app, I only worked within the domain of the single branch.
 4. No external libraries/dependencies, as I didn't need any external libraries at that moment.

-## Important parts of this projects
+## Important parts of this project

 1. A single *activity_main.xml* that contains the visual code of the entire app.
 2. *MainActivity.java* containing the entirety of application logic.